anetapie/car-rental/README.md

 --snip--

-### 9. List the number of days for each car rental.
+### 9. For how many days were cars rented most often?

 ```
 SELECT (date_return - date_pickup) AS "sum_day", count(date_return - date_pickup) AS "quantity"